Loading NuWatt Energy...

 If the oil boiler was your only combustion appliance, the chimney becomes unused and should be sealed at the top and cleaned out.
 Leaving it open invites water damage, animal nesting, and cold air infiltration that drafts through the basement.
 Chimney capping costs $200-$600.
 If you still have a gas water heater, gas dryer, or fireplace vented through the same chimney, sizing must be recalculated — the reduced flue load can cause backdrafting.
 A certified HVAC professional should evaluate the chimney after boiler removal.

 Most MA homes with 100A service can handle a whole-home heat pump conversion, but it depends on existing load (electric range, dryer, EV charger).
 Many installers recommend upgrading to 200A service as a precaution — especially if you plan to add an EV charger, induction range, or heat pump water heater.
-Upgrade cost is $2,000-$4,000 through your utility and is often eligible for Mass Save rebates under the MassEV/electrification bonus.
+A panel upgrade typically runs a few thousand dollars; confirm the exact figure in your quote, and ask your contractor whether any current electrification incentive applies to your project before assuming one does.

 A typical project runs 3-8 weeks from contract signing to commissioning: 2-3 weeks for permits and equipment ordering, 3-5 days for installation (electrical, mini-split mounting, line sets, commissioning), 1 day for tank decommissioning, and 1-2 weeks for Mass Save inspection and rebate approval.
 Most MA homeowners schedule conversions in spring or fall when heat is not actively needed and installer schedules are less packed.